 Engines need to be tested for safety reasons, and engine running forms part of the maintenance programme for aircraft.
-We understand that this noise can cause disturbance to residents closest to the airfield and time of day that engine ground engine ground running during the night, unless required due to this Noise Action Plan to minimise noise from taxiing aircraft and the
+We understand that this noise can cause disturbance to residents closest to the airfield and therefore we adopt strict measures to restrict the location, duration and time of day that engine ground running can occur.
+We do not allow engine ground running during the night, unless required due to exceptional circumstances.

+We have introduced new actions in this Noise Action Plan to minimise noise from taxiing aircraft and the noise from aircraft APUs.